 Investigators are cautioned that awards are made to organizations, not individuals.
 A PI must submit a proposal/application through an organization in order to receive support.

-NOTE: In accordance with FAR 35.017, FFRDCs are not eligible to directly receive awards under this BAA.
-However, teaming arrangements between FFRDCs and eligible organizations are allowed if permitted under the sponsoring agreement between the Federal Government and the specific FFRDC.
+NOTE: In accordance with FAR 35.017, Federally Funded Research and Development Centers (FFRDCs) are not eligible to directly receive awards under this BAA.
+However, teaming arrangements between FFRDCs and eligible organizations are allowed so long as they are permitted under the sponsoring agreement between the Federal government and the specific FFRDC.

 The USAMRMC is committed to supporting small businesses.
-Small business, Veteran-owned small business, Service-disabled Veteran-owned small business, HUBZone small business, small disadvantaged business, and woman-owned small business concerns must be given the maximum practical opportunity to participate through subawards on research proposals/applications submitted through the BAA.
+Small business, Veteran-owned small business, service-disabled Veteran-owned small business, HUBZone small business, small disadvantaged business, and woman-owned small business concerns must be given the maximum practical opportunity to participate through subawards on research proposals/applications submitted through the BAA.